jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Taking an Uber, Learning About Collaboration

+So, how do regular people solve the problems of society?
+By acting like any other lifeform, and doing what's best for yourself.

+It turns out, upgrading society is as easy as taking an Uber.

-Have you ever taken an Uber?
+Have you ever use the popular pick-up app?
 If you haven't, it's a smartphone app that connects a person needing a ride, with a person willing to drive them.
 So say Julia needs a lift.
 She opens up Uber and inputs where she needs to go.
 Uber assigns Jack to pick her up.
 Julia and Jack are now connected and can see each other's history, rating, vehicle, and GPS location.
 And the best part, all the rules they need to follow are taken care of within the app experience.

 As Jack drives Julia, they can talk or not, it doesn't matter.
 Once there, Julia gets out.
 Uber manages the payment, and Julia and Jack rate each other and then go about their lives.